yujass-DAlab/ReadmissionPrediction/README.md

 This project taught me that successful healthcare AI extends far beyond model training.
 Building the model was only the first step.
 Deploying it through FastAPI, Docker, AWS, and Slack demonstrated the importance of software engineering, workflow integration, monitoring, security, and user experience.
 One of the most valuable lessons came from identifying data leakage after an initially unrealistic model result.
 That experience reinforced the importance of validating assumptions and data integrity before trusting metrics.

 👩‍⚕️ Acknowledgments:
 This project was built with extensive clinical guidance and domain expertise.
 Special thanks to the open-source community for tools like FastAPI, Docker,the Slack Bolt SDK and to the contributors of the alexkstern/fine_tune_patient_diagnoses dataset for providing a rich foundation for this healthcare AI exploration.
-Built with ❤️ for better patient outcomes.
+Built with ❤️ for better patient outcomes!

 📫 Contact
 GitHub: yujass-DAlab
 LinkedIn: jass yu